 Once you have found an object in the telescope, turn the focusing knob until the image is sharp.
+To focus on an object that is nearer than your current target, turn the focusing knob toward the eyepiece (i.e., so that the focusing tube moves away from the front of the telescope).
+For more distant objects, turn the focusing knob in the opposite direction.
 To achieve a truly sharp focus, never look through glass windows or across objects that produce heat waves, such as asphalt parking lots.